Deer Management at Butler Tract

 Who are the bow hunters that the University has permitted to hunt on Butler Tract?

-The University is allowing three hunters associated with Suburban Deer Management to hunt on the Butler Tract.
+The University is allowing two hunters associated with Suburban Deer Management to hunt on the Butler Tract.
 This same group has been hunting as part of the town’s deer management program for several years, as well as many other public and private properties in Mercer County and other counties.

-How will the select hunters operate?
+How do the select hunters operate?

 How can I be confident that hunters will not pose a threat to people or pets?